Bats & bamboo in Battambang, Cambodia.

 Killing cave, flying bats, and bamboo railroad in Battambang, Cambodia.

-From Siem Reap, Corey and I headed out to Battambang, Cambodia.
+From Siem Reap, Corey and I traveled to Battambang, Cambodia.
 We took the bus because it was way cheaper than taking a boat but apparently the reason people actually go to Battambang is because of the boat ride…oops…

-Our bus arrived in the afternoon.
-I hate arriving in a place not knowing where I’m going to be sleeping so I made Corey do all of the work in finding a place.
+Our Cambodian bus arrived in the afternoon.
+I hate arriving in a place not knowing where I’m going to be sleeping so I made Corey do all of the work in finding a hotel to stay in.
 Which we did in like 2 seconds.
 But still.

 That night we took a walk, witnessed a motorbike crash, ate some dinner, passed out.